spack/spack-tutorial/tutorial_configuration.rst

            mpi: [mpich, openmpi]
        hdf5:
          require: ~mpi
-       perl:
+       curl:
          externals:
-         - spec: perl@5.34.0 %gcc@11.4.0
+         - spec: curl@7.81.0 %gcc@11.4.0
            prefix: /usr

-Here, we've told Spack that Perl 5.34.0 is installed on our system.
+Here, we've told Spack that Curl 7.81.0 is installed on our system.
-We've also told it the installation prefix where Perl can be found.
+We've also told it the installation prefix where Curl can be found.
 We don't know exactly which variants it was built with, but that's okay.